Tag: contemporary women artists

 Marina Dieul, MORPHOGENESE 3, 8x 8 inches, oil painting

-Marina Dieul was born in France but moved to Montreal, Canada almost two decades ago where she paints playful images of cats, mice and other animals.
-Her trompe l’oeil paintings express curiosity and amusement and we can’t help it but smile looking at paintings of cats chasing mice.
+Marina Dieul was born in France but moved to Montreal, Canada, almost two decades ago, where she paints playful images of cats, mice, and other animals.
+Her trompe l’oeil paintings express curiosity and amusement, and we can’t help but smile looking at paintings of cats chasing mice.
 Marina’s dramatically lit portrait paintings often depict children that give us a sense of wonder and innocence as well as show incredible artistic skill.
 The female artist won many prestigious awards with her figurative paintings.
 To learn more: www.marinadieul.com

 Kei Meguro